treutech/TigerGraphConnector/GettingStarted.md

 1) To generate the connector exportable from the sources you need Java 8 (or above) and Maven installed in your system.

-2) From the command line go to the `lib` directory of this project.

-3) Add the TigerGraph JDBC Driver to your local Maven repository, with the command:
+2) From the command line go to the `lib` directory of this project and add the TigerGraph JDBC Driver to your local Maven repository with the command:

 ```
 mvn install:install-file \